 ✅ Panko breadcrumbs create a big crunch

 - Bread Crumbs: Why use Panko?
 Panko breadcrumbs create a lighter, crunchier coating with bigger flakes, while regular breadcrumbs give chicken tenders a finer, more dense crust that's softer and more uniform.
-Both work.
+That's why panko is my first choice for crispy baked chicken fingers with panko.

 - Parmesan: Parmesan melts into the breadcrumbs and creates an extra crispy crust when baking chicken strips in the oven.